 Besides the number of the employees there are financial criteria for the introduction of this co-determination:

-- value, value of the shares, turnover, balance sheet total of a company; - especially in financial companies: value of property, that they manage for their customers.
+- o share value or other sales value, turnover, balance sheet total of a company; - o especially in financial companies: value of assets, that they manage for their customers.

 There should be a graduation for the co-determination.
 Example: